 An ultimate goal is a goal that is not necessarily achievable; it is rather a compass north point: where do we want to be, eventually?
 Writing down ultimate goals has an almost magical effect on focusing our energies (and I am NOT referring to the Law of Attraction, which frankly gives me hives).
 Here are some of my career-related ultimate goals for 2017.

 Algorithms: Complete 25 Project Euler puzzles (without looking at other peoples' answers).
 Done.
+We completed 40 of them and learned a ton about performance and about thinking before starting to code.

 Object Oriented Programming: Create a set cue cards that has two cards for each of the Gang of Four design patterns.
 One card has the pattern's definition, the other card has the pattern's structure.
 Memorize this set of cards.
 Done.
 We gave ourselves a written test and exceeded 95% verbatim recall.
+We also gave a presentation on Design Patterns to .NET BC.

 Tooling: Learn how to navigate a project structure in Vim.
 That is, learn how to find/replace across files, how to open a file by a fuzzy search of its name, and basically how to manage files in Vim similarly to how we manage files in Visual Studio Code.
+Done.
+Some parts of this were more trouble to me than I thought they would be worth.
+My skills with Vim are stronger now than they were before, but I remain attached to something like VS Code.

 Open-Source: Bring aurelia-open-id-connect to version

 1.0.0(i.e. to a production ready release), publish it to NPM, propose an article about it to the Aurelia team, and update the OpenIddict Implicit Flow sample to this version.
+Done.

 Income: Invoice (and receive payment) for 1,000 billable hours at my normal rate.
 Done.